Toronto van attack suspect was student, ex-military recruit

-Details have begun to emerge about Alek Minassian, who has been charged with 10 counts of first-degree murder and 13 of attempted murder for driving a van onto a crowded sidewalk in Toronto:
+Details have begun to emerge about Alek Minassian, who was charged Tuesday with 10 counts of first-degree murder and 13 of attempted murder for driving a van into a crowded sidewalk in Toronto.
+Here is a look at the 25-year-old suspect in one of the worst mass killings in Canada's modern history.

 A YOUNG MAN FROM SUBURBAN TORONTO, AND A STUNNED FAMILY

-Minassian, 25, lived with his family in the Toronto suburb of Richmond Hill, on a street of sizeable, well-tended brick homes.
-Police say he had no criminal record before Monday's carnage, one of the worst mass killings in Canada's history.
+Minassian lived with his family in the Toronto suburb of Richmond Hill, on a street of sizeable, well-tended brick homes.
+Police say he had no criminal record before Monday.

 His father, Vahe Minassian, wept and seemed stunned as he watched as his son, showing little emotion, make a brief court appearance Tuesday and be ordered held without bail.